MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingSchema.md

 });
 ```

-We will rely on a common function (`Table.ChangeType`) to enforce a schema on our data, much like we used `SchemaTransformTable` in the earlier exercise.
+We will rely on a common function ([`Table.ChangeType`](HelperFunctions.md#table.changetype) to enforce a schema on our data, much like we used `SchemaTransformTable` in the earlier exercise.
 Unlike `SchemaTransformTable`, `Table.ChangeType` takes an actual M table type as an argument, and will apply our schema *recursively* for all nested types.
 Its signature is:

 ```
 Table.ChangeType = (table, tableType as type) as nullable table => ...
 ```

-The full code listing for `Table.ChangeType` can be found on the [Helper Functions page](HelperFunctions.md).

 > **Note**: For flexibility, the function can be used on tables as well as lists of records (which is how tables are represented in a JSON document).